nicolasduchateau/CMR-imageDataAlignment/README.md

 # CMR-imageDataAlignment
 Alignment of Cardiac MRI data to a common reference

-**Instructions for scripts for post-processing / spatiotemporal alignment / population statistics on cardiac MRI data (delayed enhancement).**
+**Instructions for scripts for post-processing & spatial alignment on cardiac MRI data (delayed enhancement).**

 Release 1.0 = MATLAB scripts